jmlew/nx-react-nestjs-base/README.md

 The codebase includes an HTTP Playground to test endpoint responses inside 'http-playground'.
 This uses the humao.rest-client vscode extension listed in .vscode/extensions.json with dependant global API variables defined in .vscode/settings.json 'rest-client.environmentVariables'.

+## Recommended VSCode extensions

+Find a list in .vscode/extensions.json to ensure the best development experience.

 ## Adding capabilities to your workspace